Agriculture: Citrus Pest Management Guidelines

 MODE OF ACTION: Improves translaminar movement and persistence of insecticide.

-COMMENTS: For use on all varieties.
+COMMENTS: Many generic formulations of abamectin are available and are effective.
+For use on all varieties.
 Most effective in the spring when the trees are flushing.
 Certain formulations emit high amounts of volatile organic compounds (VOCs); use low-VOC formulations.
-Regulations affect use for the San Joaquin Valley from May 1 to October 31, 2020.
-Review the Department of Pesticide Regulation's updated fact sheet.
+Regulations affect use for the San Joaquin Valley from May 1 to October 31.
+Review Reducing VOC Emissions from Nonfumigant Pesticide Productsthe California Department of Pesticide Regulation’s website.

 (Vendex 50WP) 0.25–0.5 lb/100 gal (OC or IC) 48 7